Sinter plant: Sintering the materials

 The temperature is typically maintained between 1150 and 1250 C in the ignition zone and between 900 and 1000 °C in the soaking zone to prevent sudden quenching of the sintered layer.
-The top 5 mm from screens goes to the conveyor carrying the sinter for the blast furnace and, along with blast furnace grade sinter, either goes to sinter storage bunkers or to BF bunkers.
+The top 5 mm from screens goes to the conveyor carrying the sinter for the blast furnace and, along with blast furnace grade sinter, either goes to sinter storage bunkers or to blast furnace bunkers.
 Blast furnace-grade sinter consists of particles sized 5 to 12 mm as well as 20 mm and above.

 Advantages

 There are certain advantages of using sinters as opposed to using other materials which include recycling the fines and other waste products, to include flue dust, mill scale, lime dust and sludge.
 Processing sinter helps eliminate raw flux, which is a binding material used to agglomerate materials, which saves the heating material, coke, and improves furnace productivity.

 Improvements and efficiency can be gained from higher softening temperature and narrower softening in the melting zone, which increases the volume of the granular zone and shrinks the width of the cohesive zone.
 A lower silica content and higher hot metal temperature contributes to more sulphur removal.